axonivy-market/market/.github/ISSUE_TEMPLATE/product-idea.md

 name: product-idea
 about: Share a new market-produkt idea that would benefit you.
 title: craft [ECO-SYSTEM-X] product
-assignees:
-  - ivy-rew
-  - ivy-sgi
+labels: ''
-  - weissreto
+assignees: ivy-rew, ivy-sgi, weissreto
-  - andreasbalsiger

 ---